vishaalupot/driven-form/README.md

 # Schema-Driven Forms

-A **schema-driven forms** project built with **Next.js**, **Tailwind CSS**, and **shadcn UI**.
-This project dynamically generates multi-step forms based on JSON schemas, allowing flexible, reusable, and maintainable form creation.
+A **schema-driven forms** project built with **Next.js**, **Tailwind CSS**, and **shadcn UI** that dynamically generates multi-step forms based on JSON schemas.
+The app includes an integrated **EMI calculator** to help users quickly estimate their monthly loan installments based on input values like loan amount, interest rate, and tenure.

 ## Demo Video

 [![Watch the demo video](https://img.youtube.com/vi/jvaKhEbF8DE/hqdefault.jpg)](https://youtu.be/jvaKhEbF8DE)

-## Features

-- Multi-step form rendering based on JSON schema
-- Supports various input types (text, select, checkbox, etc.)
-- Conditional field rendering based on dependencies
-- Dynamic option loading for select fields
-- Integration with React Hook Form and Zod for validation
-- Responsive design with Tailwind CSS
-- UI components styled with shadcn UI

 ## Tech Stack

-- **Next.js** — React framework for SSR and routing
-- **Tailwind CSS** — Utility-first CSS framework
-- **shadcn UI** — Accessible UI components built on Radix UI
-- **React Hook Form** — Form state management
-- **Zod** — Schema validation
+Built using modern technologies such as Next.js for server-side rendering, Tailwind CSS for styling, shadcn UI components for accessibility, React Hook Form for form state management, and Zod for validation.

 ## Getting Started